castai/terraform-provider-castai/docs/resources/commitments.md

 Optional:

 - `allowed_usage` (Number) Allowed usage of the commitment.
 The value is between 0 (0%) and 1 (100%).
+- `assignments` (Block List) List of assigned clusters for the commitment.
+If prioritization is enabled, the order of the assignments indicates the priority.
+The first assignment has the highest priority. (see [below for nested schema](#nestedblock--commitment_configs--assignments))
 - `prioritization` (Boolean) If enabled, it's possible to assign priorities to the assigned clusters.
 - `status` (String) Status of the commitment in CAST AI.